 What are Social Sciences classes?

-We’ve been seeing the phrase “Social Science” being thrown around a lot.
-However, students who haven’t started or had newly entered the high school world may not fully understand what Social Science entails.
+We’ve seen the phrase “Social Science” thrown around a lot.
+However, students who haven’t started or have newly entered the high school world may not fully understand what Social Science entails.

-Social Science is a major category of academic disciplines that focuses on studying human society and social relationships within a complex national and global context.
-Economics, Political Science, Psychology, Sociology, Anthropology, etc., are all within the category of “Social Sciences”.
+Social Science is a major category of academic discipline that focuses on studying human society and social relationships within a complex national and global context.
+Economics, Political Science, Psychology, Sociology, Anthropology, etc., are all within the “Social Sciences” category.

 Choose classes from high school and college's perspective

-When choosing high school classes, students are required to take at least two years of high school social science and history classes.
-This requirement may be different for private schools, but generally speaking, 2-3 years of history and social science classes will fulfill the requirements.
+When choosing high school classes, students must take at least two years of high school social science and history classes.
+This requirement may differ for private schools, but generally speaking, 2-3 years of history and social science classes will fulfill the requirements.
 Therefore, before making a decision, you should ask yourself these questions:

-- Are my classes among the more rigorous ones available to me at my school?
+• Are my classes among the more rigorous ones available at my school?

 From a college admissions perspective, you shouldn’t overlook the importance of social science classes when applying to a liberal arts college.
 American Liberal Arts colleges “impart a broad general knowledge and develop general intellectual capacities, in contrast to a professional, vocational, or technical curriculum.”

-Generally speaking, colleges have different requirements and suggestions when it comes to social science classes.
+Generally speaking, colleges have different requirements and suggestions regarding social science classes.
 For example, Harvard University emphasizes students choose the most rigorous curricula available.
-Ideally, students are recommended to take “three years of History, including American and European history.”
+Students should take “three years of History, including American and European history.”

 Another example is Pomona College, a school with a top-ranking liberal arts program.
 Pomona strongly recommends students take three years of social science classes.
-Even though this is not a requirement due to the unpredictable movement of the current pandemic, taking into consideration Pomona’s suggestion will help you navigate and do proper planning for colleges.
+Even though this is not a requirement due to the unpredictable movement of the current pandemic, considering Pomona’s suggestion will help you navigate and properly plan colleges.

 We’ve also written a great article about guiding students to create a four-year high school plan focusing on college admission.